 Global Remunicipalisation and the Post-Neoliberal Turn

-Funded by the European Research Council (ERC), the ongoing, five-year research project titled “Global Remunicipalisation and the Post-Neoliberal Turn” (GLOBALMUN) is based at the University of Glasgow in Scotland, United Kingdom.
+Funded by the European Research Council (ERC), the ongoing, six-year research project titled “Global Remunicipalisation and the Post-Neoliberal Turn” (GLOBALMUN) is based at the University of Glasgow in Scotland, United Kingdom.
 Since January 2019, the project team has been undertaking a transnational comparative case study investigating the phenomenon of remunicipalisation.

 What is 'remunicipalisation'?

 Remunicipalisation refers to a global trend since 2000 for cities to take formerly privatised assets, infrastructure and services back into public ownership.
 As such, it marks a significant departure in existing urban governance processes, signalling a decisive shift against the dominant form of neoliberalism that has held sway since the 1980s.

 The research advances the distinctive thesis that remuniciplisation represents a critical moment in the demise of neoliberalism, signifying a shift towards a post-neoliberal urban governance regime.
 This has fundamental implications for cities in terms of how they are managed, who is involved and who benefits from urban development processes, with the re-introduction of more state-driven and potentially more democratic public forms.

 The overarching aim of the research is to critically interrogate remunicipalisation and its implications for an emergent post-neoliberal urbanism.
 To address this aim, the project has three objectives:

 - to develop a typology and conceptualisation of remunicipalisation that captures its diverse spatial, political and social forms,